Try Hi Hiro

 6. Likely Questions & Scripted Answers

-Q: Why Spotify specifically, and why the Account Manager role?
+Q: Why Spotify specifically, and why this Account Manager role?

 7. Questions YOU Should Ask